-According to the US Department of Housing and Urban Development’s report to Congress, a total of 771,480 people (or about 23 of every 10,000 people) in the United States experienced homelessness in an emergency shelter, safe haven, transitional housing program, or in unsheltered locations across the country
+According to the US Department of Housing and Urban Development’s report to Congress, a total of 771,480 people in the United States experienced homelessness.

 Over the last 15 years, North Carolina has outstripped national trends in its increase of unsheltered people.
 The total population that is homeless and without shelter in the state increased by 50% from 2010 to 2024, compared to 17% nationally.
 “Sheltered” homelessness means staying in emergency shelters, transitional housing programs, or safe havens.
 “Unsheltered” homelessness means the person’s regular nighttime location is not designated for, or ordinarily used, as a regular sleeping accommodation (e.g., a park, bus or train station, abandoned building, car or camping ground).